interscript/rababa/rules/rules.md

 ### Rules

+0. When we face the affix ست, always a suffix, if there's any of the sounds /A, i, u/ right before it, it must be transliterated /st/, else, /ast/.
+I added a row for /st/.

 1. If a word can be found in the database, there's no need to break it down (stem for nouns and lemmatize for verbs) UNLESS it's recognized as a verb while the word in entries is not marked as a verb.
 Note that this is to improve the accuracy of the system.
 So, if a verb exists in entries but we skip that transliteration because it's marked as a noun, and we end up not recognizing parts of the word (e.g. not all affixes are recognized), we can go back to the skipped transliteration and use it as a last resort.

 2. For nouns that aren't found in the database, we need to use the stemmer function to get roots of the nouns.
 Then, much like with verbs, we should look and see which affixes were omitted from the word, find them in the Affixes table, and put them in proper positions.

 3. When breaking down verbs to their roots using lemmatizer function, we get two outputs.
-ONLY ONE of them exists in the verb we have broken down.
-So, we only use that one.
-Then, we look to see which affixes were omitted from the verb when we broke it down, and we search for them in the Affixes table and add their transliteration to the root of the verb in proper positions, i.e. prefixes get added to the beginning of the word and suffixes, to its end.
+If only one of them exists in the verb we have broken down, we use that one.
+But if both of them exist in the verb we have broken down, if we have ب, بی as a prefix, we use the second output of the lemmatizer.
+Else, we use the first output of the lemmatizer.
+Then we look to see which affixes were omitted from the verb when we broke it down, and search for them in the Affixes table and add their transliteration to the root of the verb in proper positions, i.e. prefixes get added to the beginning of the word and suffixes, to its end.

 4. For collisions, if the PoS tagging doesn't help, please use the transliteration with the higher frequency.